UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 special branch based on Release-4.24 was used (which was put in (e.g.) `.../ue4-r424-html5` and will be used in this HowTo page) -- with the HTML5 platform files already populated.

-- NOTE: this is the last snapshot for HTML5 that is now "officially depricated" from UE4
+- NOTE: this is the last snapshot for HTML5 that is now "no longer supported" by Epic Games
 	- HTML5 has been moved (out) as a `Platform Extension` to be community-driven at this point
 	- but, work as gone in to help provide a working "staring point" (especially as the last **ES2** (WebGL1) render target) for this new (platform extensions) mechanism